lisc-tools/lisc/README.md

 LISC is a python module for scraping literature data.
 It currently supports and acts as a wrapper around the Pubmed E-Utilities.

-LISC provides for two different 'types' of scraping, 'Counts', which can be used to count the popularity and co-occurence of specified search terms, and 'Words', which collects meta-data and text data for papers identified from a set of search terms.
+LISC provides for two different 'types' of scraping:
+- 'Counts', which can be used to count the popularity and co-occurence of specified search terms
+- 'Words', which collects meta-data and text data for papers identified from a set of search terms

 As well as the functionality to collect such data, LISC includes support to analyzing and plotting returned data, as well as save and load utilties for storing the collected data.

-By construction, LISC provides both an Object-Oriented approach for running literature scrapes, as well as the option to use functions (both of which call the same underlying code).
+## Documentation

+Documentation for LISC available [here](https://lisc-tools.github.io/lisc/).

+The documentation also includes a set of [tutorials](https://lisc-tools.github.io/lisc/auto_tutorials/index.html).

+For a curated list of projects that use LISC (or pre-cursors), check out the [projects](https://github.com/lisc-tools/Projects) page.

 ## Dependencies